One year on: What have we learned since news of COVID-19 first broke? | DW | 29.12.2020

-One year ago, ophtalmologist Li Wenliang was the first to share information about a SARS-type lung infection with colleagues in Wuhan.
-Since then, researchers have learned a lot.
+A year ago, ophthalmologist Li Wenliang was the first to share information about a SARS-type lung infection with colleagues in Wuhan, China.
+Researchers have learned a lot since then.
 Here are the most important points.

-Ophthalmologist Li Wenliang, who worked at the Wuhan Central Hospital, was the first to share information about suspected SARS-type lung infections in Wuhan on December 30, 2019.
+Ophthalmologist Li Wenliang, who worked at the Wuhan Central Hospital, was the first to share information about suspected SARS-type lung infections in the city in Central China on December 30, 2019.

 He distributed the news on the social media platform WeChat to colleagues at different hospitals in the city.
 Police then admonished him for "making false comments on the internet" but an official inquiry later exonerated him.